re-innovation/WindLogger/README.md

 * WindLogger_INSTRUCTIONS
 These are the instructions in a number of formats and languages.

-## Version 1
+## Version 1 - 2014
 Overview of the design:
-  A PCF8563 Realt Time Clock is used to timestamp the data.
+  A PCF8563 Real Time Clock is used to timestamp the data.

   Pin D3 is set up to cound pulses from a sensor (such as a anemometer or flow sensor)

   Pins D7,D8,D9 are set up to record digital information (0 or 1)

   Pins A0 to A3 are set up to record analogue information (0 to 1024)